-Also included for road projects is an indication if the project is a Highway Capacity Improvement or if it is part of the National
+Also included for road projects is an indication if the project is part of the National Highway System.

-Highway System.
 The National Highway System Designation (NHS) was signed into law on November 28, 1995.
 The NHS designates key road segments that provide improved access to work and markets; to ports, airports, and rail stations; to our national parks; and to bordering countries.
-Principal contributions of the NHS are to facilitate sustainable economic growth by enhancing intermodal and highway system improving productivity and efficiency of connections, commercial vehicle operations, facilitating the movement of agricultural produce, advancing safety, alleviating congestion, supporting national defense, and improving system performance.
+Principal contributions of the NHS are to facilitate sustainable economic growth by enhancing intermodal and highway system connections, improving productivity and efficiency of commercial vehicle operations, facilitating the movement of agricultural produce, advancing safety, alleviating congestion, national defense, and supporting improving system performance.
 Nationally, the total mileage is about 164,000 miles and includes the Interstate Highway System, as well as other roads important to the nation's economy, defense and mobility.